tjaensch/mycosnp-nf/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-# ph-core/mycosnp pull request
+# mycosnp pull request

-Many thanks for contributing to ph-core/mycosnp!
+Many thanks for contributing to mycosnp!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).